-- 1. Immediate biopsy. - 2.
-An alternative for nodules>10mm is to perform PET scan.
+- 2. An alternative for nodules>10mm is to perform PET scan.
 If positive, biopsy is recommended; if it is indeterminate or negative, low-dose CT 3 months after the initial CT is performed.
-If the nodule shows growth, biopsy is recommended, otherwise workup stops. - 3, Infections may present as solitary or as multiple nodules (77).
+If the nodule shows growth, biopsy is recommended, otherwise workup stops. - 3, Infections may present as solitary or as multiple nodules (85).
 Provide an immediate course of a broad-spectrum antibiotic with anaerobic coverage, and 1-month follow-up LDCT.
-If the LDCT shows:

-a) continued growth, biopsy is recommended;

-but if there is b) decrease, return in 11 months for next annual repeat screening.
-IELCAP = 2 c) no growth or growth at a nonmalignant rate, return in 5 months and if LDCT shows decrease, no growth, or growth at a nonmalignant rate, return in 5 months for next annual screening.
-IELCAP = 2
+If the LDCT shows: - a) continued growth, biopsy is recommended; but if there is b) decrease, return in 11 months for next annual repeat screening.
+IELCAP = 2 c) no growth or growth at a nonmalignant rate, return in 5 months and if LDCT shows decrease, no growth, or growth at a nonmalignant rate, return in 5 months for next annual